SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 ## SQL Expressions

 - SQL expressions can be specified in various positions of ABAP SQL statements.
-- They that passed to the database system for evaluation.
+- They are passed to the database system for evaluation.
 - For example, SQL expressions can be specified as columns in the `SELECT` list as demonstrated in most of the following examples.
 - Find information on more possible positions and general information